Hancock (film): Release

-For the film, Sony created a digital cinema package (DCP) having 4K resolution, containing four times more information than the typical DCP that possessed 2K resolution.
-Projectors for the higher-resolution package have been installed in 200 theaters in the United States with two dozen in evaluation.

 Marketing

 The New York Times noted that Hancocks original story and controversial subject matter present a stark contrast to "a summerful of sequels and animated sure shots" and represent a gamble for "an increasingly corporate entertainment industry".
 Hancock had been reviewed by the Motion Picture Association of America (MPAA) twice, and both times received an R rating instead of the makers' preferred PG-13 rating to target broader audiences.

-The MPAA questioned elements including Smith's character drinking in front of a 7-year-old and the character flying under the influence of alcohol.
-Scenes that were removed to receive a PG-13 rating from the MPAA included a scene of statutory rape, two of three uses of the word "fuck", and intense shots of needles going into arms.
-The MPAA allowed scenes of Hancock shoving a prisoner's head up another's behind and of Hancock having explosive ejaculation during sexual intercourse, though Berg chose to save the latter scene for the DVD, explaining, "It just wasn't that funny.
-Never was.
-You'd put it in front of an audience and there'd be two, maybe three people laughing.
-There was no way to do that and then regain even a modicum of emotional integrity."
-The director kept the scene with the prisoners since a Las Vegas test screening was overwhelmingly successful: "At the end of the day, I couldn't ignore an audience when they're laughing that hard."
+Questionable elements for the MPAA included Smith's character drinking in front of a 17-year-old and the character flying under the influence of alcohol.
+One element that was removed from the film to appeal to the MPAA was statutory rape.
 With such elements, studio executives only became comfortable with Hancock when the marketing approach focused on action and humor.
 Berg noted, "The ad campaign for this movie is much friendlier than the film."
-The MPAA ultimately gave the film a PG-13 rating, citing "some intense sequences of sci-fi action and violence and language".

-Hancock was originally titled Tonight, He Comes and later changed to John Hancock before settling on its final title.
-Prior to the film's release, marketing consultants attempted to persuade Sony Pictures to again change the title Hancock because it was too vague for audiences, suggesting alternatives like Heroes Never Die, Unlikely Hero, and Less Than Hero.
+The MPAA ultimately gave the film a PG-13 rating, citing "some intense sequences of sci-fi action and violence and language".Hancock was originally titled Tonight, He Comes and later changed to John Hancock before settling on its title.
+Marketing consultants attempted to persuade Sony Pictures to again change the title Hancock because it was too vague for audiences, suggesting alternatives like Heroes Never Die, Unlikely Hero, and Less Than Hero.
 Despite the advice, Sony stayed with Hancock and anticipated marketing on the popularity of the film's star, Will Smith.

-Home media